Motivated reasoning

-Motivated reasoning is the mental process that includes mechanisms for accessing, constructing, and evaluating beliefs in response to new information or experiences.
-The motivation may be to arrive at accurate beliefs, or to arrive at desired conclusions.
-While people may be more likely to arrive at conclusions they want, such desires are generally constrained by the ability to construct a reasonable justification.
+Motivated reasoning is a mental process through which individuals access, construct, and evaluate their beliefs in response to new information or experiences where their biases cause them to arrive at desired conclusions.
+While most people may be more likely to arrive at conclusions they want, such desires are generally constrained by the ability to construct a reasonable justification.

 Motivated reasoning may involve personal choices, such as continuing to smoke after encountering evidence of the health effects of tobacco, leading to personal justifications for doing so.
 Other beliefs have social and political significance, being associated with deeply held values and identities.
 Political reasoning involves the goal of identity protection or maintaining status within an affinity group united by shared values.

 Current research in motivated reasoning has been affected by technological change, both in the methods used by researchers and in the behavior being studied.
 Researchers employ the methodology of neuroscience to provide data on brain functioning, rather than relying solely upon self-reports or observations of behavior.
 Much of the information used by people in forming beliefs now comes from broadcast or social media, which may support biased viewpoints, including conspiracy theories.
 To attract an audience, news media favor content that stimulate strong emotions, favoring news stories about threats to the beliefs or social identity of consumers.